-The assessment will look at what difficulties you are experiencing; what types of things are causing problems for you and/ or your carers; what needs to happen to improve your situation; what outcomes you are wanting to achieve etc.
+The assessment will look at what difficulties you are having; what types of things are causing problems for you and/ or your carers; what needs to happen to improve your situation; what outcomes you want.

 You may complete an assessment yourself in which case it will be called a self-assessment.

 You can be helped to do this by involving your family, friends or the support of a voluntary organisation.

 Assessing your needs may also mean that information will be needed from other people such as doctors.